 Bridge to Justice

-If your organization is interested in being considered for a grant from the Foundation, please reach out to Laura Ruth.
-Applications are due annually by the end of September and are typically considered by the Board of Trustees in October of each year.
-Complete the Foundation Grant Application here.
+If your organization is interested in being considered for a grant from the Foundation, please click here to complete the application form.
+Applications are due annually by the middle of September and are typically considered by the Board of Trustees in October of each year.

 For decades the Foundation was supported by a network of committed Fellows who donated annually.
 Although we are now focused on raising funds through events and campaigns, we honor the past contributions of our Fellows and celebrate the strong foundation they have given the Foundation.